alisi1989/Polaris/README.md

 ./Panderas_Plots manhattan –-alg [argument] --input [argument] --chr [argument] --output [argument]
 ```

-where users will provide: 1) the `"manhattan"` function before the `"--alg"` flag; 2) the algorithm used to generate the haplotype-based statistic (either selscan or haplosweep in lowercase letters) after the `"--alg"` flag;  3) the input file from selscan or HaploSweep with the file extension (e.g., Finnish_1KG_chr2.ihs.out.100bins.norm) after the `"--input"` flag; 4) the chromosome analyzed (e.g., "2" or "chr 2") after the `"--chr"` flag; and 5) the output filename (with either a pdf, svg, eps, or png extension at the end of the filename) after the `"--output"` flag.
+where users will provide: 1) the `"manhattan"` function before the `"--alg"` flag; 2) the algorithm used to generate the haplotype-based statistic (either selscan or HaploSweep) after the `"--alg"` flag;  3) the input file from selscan or HaploSweep with the file extension (e.g., Finnish_1KG_chr2.ihs.out.100bins.norm) after the `"--input"` flag; 4) the chromosome analyzed (e.g., "2" or "chr 2") after the `"--chr"` flag; and 5) the output filename (with either a pdf, svg, eps, or png extension at the end of the filename) after the `"--output"` flag.

 Panderas_Plots also provides error messages to help identify issues with input files or command-line arguments.